-In another article Cate writes about how hyperinflation has been his hobby for several years and how the subject is often viewed as theoretical and abstract.
-Still it is amazing to watch things unfold.
+In another article, Cate writes about how hyperinflation has been his hobby for several years and how the subject is often viewed as theoretical and abstract.
+Still, it is amazing to watch things unfold.
 He then points to Japan as a real world example of how it works saying "It is like we have a ringside seat at a slow motion train wreck.
 Very strange and fascinating at the same time."
-His post cover a variety of subjects including how central banks are so aggressive on buying bonds that they are effectively controlling the price of the bonds.
+Cate's articles cover a variety of subjects including how central banks are so aggressive on buying bonds that they are effectively controlling the price of the bonds.
 He states that because of this investors are not shorting bonds but instead focusing on currencies.

 He thinks this hyperinflation cycle will happen far faster and much wider than others.
 In the past when hyperinflation occurred people did not understand what was going on, sometimes for years.
 When prices are shooting up people will quickly become interested in hyperinflation.
 With blogs, youtube, facebook, and other social media it will not be long before people realize the implications.
 Once people understand what is occurring the currency dies.
 So instead of taking three years, the cycle could go from start to finish in only three months.
 The big question is how soon will hyperinflation start in Japan, while we may debate that issue most of us will agree that we do live in interesting times.

 Footnote; Your comments are welcome and encouraged.
 If you have time check out the archives for other posts that may be of interest.
 Below are two articles that delve deeper into inflation and what comprises or makes something valuable,